NikolaAndro/agency-jekyll-theme/README.md

 - [ ] Make sure everything looks good on mobile device
 - [ ] Remove the kitchen for now.
 We will put it back later
 - [ ] Fast scrolling
+- [ ] Remove other YouTube Channels and put ours
+- [ ] Make a kitches section
+- [ ] Put kitchen in the taskbar
+- [ ] Change the color of welcome to busy life
+- [ ] Enter lumberjack workout full version

 ## Tamara